fallen-icarus/cardano-swaps/README.md

 3. `UpdatePrices` - update the asking price for the utxos at the swap address
 4. `Swap` - try swapping with assets at the swap address

 Only the owner (as defined by `SwapConfig`) is allowed to use the `Close` or `UpdatePrices` redeemers.
-Anyone can use `Info` or `Swap` redeemers.
+Anyone can use the `Info` or `Swap` redeemers.

 #### `Info` Redeemer
-The `Info` redeemer is guaranteed to fail and will display the `owner` of the `SwapConfig`.
+The `Info` redeemer is guaranteed to fail and will display the `owner` of the `SwapConfig` in the produced error message.
 It is guaranteed to fail at the `cardano-cli transaction build` step so there is no risk of losing collateral.
 This option was added in case someone wanted to check if the swap is using the proper swap contract.
 Since you will know the offered asset and asked asset (thanks to beacon tokens discussed later), armed with the owner's payment pubkey hash, you can now try recreating the swap contract and swap address.
-If you end up with a different swap address, the swap contract being used is guaranteed to be different.
+If you end up with a different swap address, the swap contract you are trying to use is guaranteed to be different.
 In short, this option adds an auditability feature to Cardano-Swaps.

 #### `Close` Redeemer
 The `Close` redeemer makes it possible for the owner (as defined by `SwapConfig`) to withdraw all assets from the swap address, this includes any utxos with reference scripts.
-This is effectively closing the swap, hence the name.
+This option allows the owner to selectively close swap positions at his/her address.

 #### `UpdatePrice` Redeemer
 As previously mentioned, Cardano-Swaps uses inline price datums.
-However, sometimes an owner will want to change the asking price of his/her assets.
+However, sometimes the owner will want to change the asking price of his/her positions.
 This redeemer allows the owner to change the inline price datum supplied.
 This action includes checks to ensure the new datum is properly used.
 The requirements for a successful update are:

 1. Transaction must be signed by owner.
 2. The new price must be greater than zero.
-3. All datums must be inline datums for price.
+3. All datums must be inline datums of a price.
 4. All datums must match the price passed with the redeemer (this is for more efficient checks).
 5. All transaction outputs must either go to the originating swap address or the swap owner's address.
 6. No reference script utxos are updated.